guanrenyang/Small-Code-for-Small-Algorithms/README.md

 5. *Further specific work*

 # Miscellaneous
-1. Current implementation uses a one-dimensional array, and the constructor needs to pass in the size of this array(`n`). $n$ nodes are represented by `1,2,···,n-1`, which means that **every element must have a numerical number**.
+1. Current implementation uses a one-dimensional array, and the constructor needs to pass in the size of this array(`n`). `n` nodes are represented by `1,2,···,n-1`, which means that **every element must have a numerical number**.
 2. Current implementation **doesn't support dynamic adding or deleting**.